psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 ## 5. Campaign Performance tracking and analysis

-   - Once ads are release and the user starts interacting with it, important statistics can be calculated such as [Clicks, Impressions](https://www.klipfolio.com/resources/kpi-examples/digital-marketing/ad-clicks-vs-ad-impressions), [Conversion Rate](https://support.google.com/google-ads/answer/2684489?hl=en#:~:text=Conversion%20rates%20are%20calculated%20by,50%20%C3%B7%201%2C000%20%3D%205%25.).
+   - **Scenario:**  Once ads are release and the user starts interacting with it, important statistics can be calculated such as [Clicks, Impressions](https://www.klipfolio.com/resources/kpi-examples/digital-marketing/ad-clicks-vs-ad-impressions), [Conversion Rate](https://support.google.com/google-ads/answer/2684489?hl=en#:~:text=Conversion%20rates%20are%20calculated%20by,50%20%C3%B7%201%2C000%20%3D%205%25.).
 Once these are tracked, they can be stored either based on the advert or the user.
    - Segment trees can be used for retrieval of important analytics summary over a given condition, eg: time.
 Retrieval of cumulative performance becomes easier.
    - **Algorithm:**  Data Aggregation and Calculation
    - **Data Structure:**  Databases (Relational or NoSQL) or Time-Series Databases